psharma04/schoolnotes-2/source/_posts/sor1-hsc-consolidation-1.md

 *   NT recognises the rights of Indigenous peoples in relation to the areas of land and water belonging to their particular ancestral tribes and the validity of Aboriginal territorial laws already existing prior to European settlement
 *   While not giving actual land ownership title to Indigenous peoples it allows some access to ancestral lands
 *   Facilitates use of land for spiritual and ceremonial etc
-*   Woodward Royal Commission – first gov’t inquiry to appreciate the crucial link btw Aboriginal spirituality and the land
+*   Woodward Royal Commission – first gov’t inquiry to appreciate the crucial link between Aboriginal spirituality and the land
 *   _Racial Discrimination Act 1975_ –minority racial groups entitled to the same privileges and rights
 *   _Aboriginal Land Rights Act 1976_ – endorsed limited recognition of Indigenous people’s rights to the land
 *   _Native Title Act_ gave official recognition to the Indigenous way of life, particularly its spiritual connection with the land prior to European settlement